atomisthq/docs/docs/user-guide/rug/tests.md

-## Rug Tests

 Rug provides a testing framework based on [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) concepts.

 This takes the form of a test DSL that reuses features and types from Rug to ensure it is easy for Rug authors to adopt.

+!!! note ""
-> Rug is designed to support Test Driven Development using the BDD style, and we've seen the greatest productivity in its early use from those that create test scenarios and then follow the `red` -> `green` -> `refactor` approach.
+    Rug is designed to support Test Driven Development using the BDD style, and we've seen the greatest productivity in its early use from those that create test scenarios and then follow the `red` -> `green` -> `refactor` approach.

 ### A Quick Overview of a Rug Test